kshurik/rekkobook/_sources/chapter1/baseline.md

 # Baseline

-Before we dive in some models, let's define heuristic that must be beaten.
-It is not just the case for RecSys problem, but in all ML projects you better start with a definition of baseline to understand efficiency of your model.
+Before we dive into some models, let's define the heuristic that must be beaten.
+It is not just the case for RecSys the problem, but in all ML projects you better start with a definition of baseline to understand the efficiency of your model.
-Sometimes it is the case that some heuristice-based algorithm will do the work and it is ok -- the goal is your users and business value and the having exceptional ML model is not the goal at all.
+Sometimes it is the case that some heuristics-based algorithm will do the work and it is ok -- the goal is your users and business value and having an exceptional ML model is not the goal at all.

 There are various ways to generate baseline recommendations.
-One of them is to recommend popular items based on some metrics like rating, counters (watch times, number of purchases, clicks etc.).
-Also, we can use groupping based on user segments to make more accurate and relevant recommendations (to some extent, of course :)).
+One of them is to recommend popular items based on some metrics like rating, and counters (watch times, number of purchases, clicks, etc.).
+Also, we can use grouping based on user segments to make more accurate and relevant recommendations (to some extent, of course :)).
-Here, we wil use mean rating as a proxy for popularity and recommendations
+Here, we will use mean rating as a proxy for popularity and recommendations

 In this chapter, I will walk through baseline recommender using [MovieLens Data](https://www.kaggle.com/code/quangnhatbui/movie-recommender/data)
 For convenience, I uploaded it to Google Drive for centralized access for anyone.
-Below, there are urls of main datasets that will be used for baseline recommender.
+Below, there are the URLs of the main datasets that will be used for the baseline recommender.

 ## 0. Configuration
 ```{code-cell} ipython3